Skip to main content

 Custom Strokes

 This page covers stroke-width functions.
-See Colors and Feather for the other two roles a fn can play.
+See Colors and Feather for the other roles, and Shapes for custom SDF geometries.

 note